-C. Group Poster Presentation: During the last class of the quarter, each group will present their proposed community-based participatory research partnership in the form of a professional poster session.
-Groups will receive feedback from other students, as well as TAs and the Instructor.
+C. Group Poster Presentation: During the last class of the quarter, each team will present their proposed community-based participatory research partnership in the form of a professional poster session.
+Teams will receive feedback from other students, as well as TAs and the Instructor.
+Consistent with professional poster sessions, students are expected to dress in business casual attire for the poster session.
 More details on the poster session will be distributed later in the quarter.

 D. OPTIONAL Extra Credit "Think Piece": We will engage with two community experts in class this quarter.
-Additionally, there will be 2 on-campus or community events that will pertain to the course topics.
+Additionally, there will be two on-campus or community events that will pertain to the course topics, which the Instructor will identify as eligible for the Think Piece opportunity.
 For extra credit, you may write a 500-word "Think Piece" on a guest speaker's presentation or a community or campus event that has been announced as eligible for this extra credit opportunity.
 You can write about the issue that the speaker works on as it relates to community-engaged research, highlights from the class or event discussion, and/or questions that their presentation or the event sparked for you.
 You are encouraged to draw connections with your course readings and class discussions in your Think Piece.
 You may get extra credit once (i.e. for one speaker or event), and it will be added on the top of your final grade.
-This is due one week after the event or discussion, with the last Think Piece accepted on March 14, 2017 at 5:00PM PST.
+This is due one week after the event or discussion, with the latest possible date by which an eligible Think Piece will be accepted on DATE at 5:00PM PST.
+Students can select only one of the four identified Think Piece opportunities.
+Think Pieces should be submitted on Canvas under the optional "Think Piece" assignment.
+This should be submitted as a Word Document (.doc or .docx file) and should be double-spaced (minimum words: 450, maximum words: 550).